osiyuk/glim/README.md

 ### OpenELEC

-OpenELEC isn't provided as ISO images, not is it able to find the `KERNEL` and `SYSTEM` files it needs anywhere else than at the root of a filesystem.
+OpenELEC isn't provided as ISO images, nor is it able to find the `KERNEL` and `SYSTEM` files it needs anywhere else than at the root of a filesystem.

-But it's useful to enable booting the OpenELEC installer by just copying both files from any single version (ION, Intel, Fusion, Generic, etc.) to the root of the USB memory stick, instead of first having to create a new separate USB memory just to run the installer.
-As of OpenELEC 3.0, Live booting is also supported, but :
+It's possible to Live-Boot OpenELEC, but it needs 2 partitions
  * The FAT filesystem's label must be 'GLIM'
- * The first launch will create a 512MB file as /STORAGE This can be tweaked as needed by editing inc-openelec.cfg.
+ * The second partition's filesystem label must be GLIM_DATA This can be tweaked as needed by editing inc-openelec.cfg.

 Testing